Frequently Asked Questions

 Q. My name is not given as a byline on articles for my magazine.
 Is this a problem for entry?

 A. Entries without a byline will be accepted if the entrant provides a written confirmation from a supervising editor regarding the entrant’s authorship of the submitted work.
 Submit the editor’s statement as a PDF (on the publication’s letterhead) in an email to firstname.lastname@example.org.

 Q. When and how are the winners announced?

 Q. Do you accept print pieces with joint bylines?

 A. Yes, joint bylines are fine.
-Two or more authors on one story can win together and split the prize.
+Two or more authors on one story can win together.

 Q. How many people can be included on an award entry?

 A. We prefer no more than four names.
-We recognize that there may be many people involved in the production of a TV documentary, or a comprehensive online site.
-We ask that you enter only the names of those primarily responsible for the quality, clarity and originality of the content presented.
+We recognize that there are many people involved in the production of a video documentary or a comprehensive online site, but we ask that you enter only names of those primarily responsible for the quality, clarity and originality of the content presented.